 I’ve encountered some weird stuff in a couple decades of training, really bizarre things.
-But never, not once, has somebody been able to prove their chi projection skills on me.
-Even though I asked repeatedly.
-Nor do I know of any of my friends who have serious training and fighting experience who can claim having experienced it.
-They all say the same thing: it’s a martial arts myth.
+But never, not once, has somebody been able to prove their chi projection skills.
+Even when I asked repeatedly.
+Nor do I know of any of my friends who have serious training and experience who can claim having experienced it.

-Personally, I loathe the snake-oil salesmen who take advantage of people and sell them this nonsense.
-They deserve whatever beating they get when somebody eventually decides to test them.
-I also loathe how they give martial arts a bad name by their antics.
+I loathe the snake-oil salesmen who take advantage of people and sell them this nonsense.
+They deserve whatever they get when somebody eventually decides to test them.
+I also loathe how they give martial arts a bad name through their antics.

 In closing, I’d like to leave you with the words of a famous teacher to one of his students:

 Don’t teach bullshit; the truth is hard enough already.